 The Outback has two easy to use 5-point harnesses with a nesting buckle that is somewhat convoluted.
-The crotch strap is adjustable and shoulder straps can be set in infinite positions for a superior fit for little ones of all sizes.
+The crotch strap is adjustable, and shoulder straps have infinite positions for a superior fit for all sizes.

-The Outback seats tilt somewhat back and sit low inside the pod.
-The back and bottoms are lightly padded with space for legs in front of the seats.
-Legroom is limited and the seats don't recline which prevents the creation of a truly comfortable napping space, though we imagine little ones will still fall asleep.
+The seats tilt somewhat back and sit low inside the pod.
+The back and bottoms are lightly padded with space for legs in front.
+Legroom is limited, and the seats don't recline which prevents the creation of a genuinely comfortable napping area, though we imagine little ones will still fall asleep.

 Car Seat Compatibility

 The Hamax is not compatible with any infant car seat.
-Children need to be at least 6 months to ride in the Outback (according to the user manual), but we recommend little ones be 12-18 months and discussing your adventure plans with a pediatrician.
+Children need to be at least six months to ride in the Outback (according to the user manual), but we recommend little ones be 12-18 months and that you discuss your adventure plans with a pediatrician.

 Ease of Setup

 The Outback setup took 14:45 minutes from start to finish, taking longer than all of the competition but one.
-You'll need a screwdriver to complete the assembly and the user manual can be confusing.
-The instructions are in a different location than the pictures and the instructions seem to depart from how one would logically assemble it.
+You'll need a screwdriver to complete the assembly, and the user manual can be confusing.
+The instructions are in a different location than the pictures, and they seem to depart from how one would logically assemble it.

 The Hamax is easy to push and turn earning an impressive 9 of 10 in our tests for maneuverability.
-This performance is somewhat of a surprise as its larger size indicates it might have trouble in small spaces.
+This performance is somewhat of a surprise as its larger size indicates it could have trouble in small spaces.

-The Outback swivel strolling wheel works well on flat surfaces and allows it to make tight turns to navigate smaller spaces.
+The Outback swivel strolling wheel works well on flat surfaces and allows it to make tight turns in smaller spaces.